Direct Answer

 Agency language can hide the real decision.

-A proposal can sound polished while leaving the risk unnamed.
+A proposal can sound polished while leaving the expensive risk unnamed.
 The owner needs the agency to answer the decision questions in writing before the contract turns a weak diagnosis into production.

 Mini Check